PratikWayase/system-design-Handbook/README.md

 #### Key Insights on CAP Theorem in Databases

-Partition Tolerance Is Mandatory ? ( BACK UP )
+##### Partition Tolerance Is Mandatory ? ( BACK UP )

 Imagine a distributed system as a network of computers working together.
 Sometimes, parts of this network might get disconnected, like a power outage affecting a few computers.
 This is called a network partition.

 A reliable distributed system must be able to function correctly even when such partitions happen.
 This means it needs to be Partition Tolerant.
 It's like having a backup plan in case of a power outage – the system keeps working, even if some parts are down.

 thats why Partition Tolerance is mandatory for a distributed system to be reliable.

+now partition Tolerance is essential, in the event of a network partition or failure , the system must choose between: Consistency  & Availability

+Consistency (C): Ensuring that all nodes have up-to-date, uniform data, even if it means some requests might fail.
+Availability (A): Ensuring that every request is served, even if the data served is not the latest.

 ## Client-Server Architecture